SARDONYX-sard/awesome-stars/topics.md

 - [shellspec/shellspec](https://github.com/shellspec/shellspec) - A full-featured BDD unit testing framework for bash, ksh, zsh, dash and all POSIX shells
 - [bash-lsp/bash-language-server](https://github.com/bash-lsp/bash-language-server) - A language server for Bash
 - [kellyjonbrazil/jc](https://github.com/kellyjonbrazil/jc) - CLI tool and python library that converts the output of popular command-line tools, file-types, and common strings to JSON, YAML, or Dictionaries.
 This allows piping of output to tools like jq and sim
-- [withfig/autocomplete](https://github.com/withfig/autocomplete) - Fig adds autocomplete to your terminal.
+- [withfig/autocomplete](https://github.com/withfig/autocomplete) - IDE-style autocomplete for your existing terminal & shell
 - [phuctm97/shell.how](https://github.com/phuctm97/shell.how) - Explain shell commands using next-generation autocomplete Fig.
 - [JanDeDobbeleer/oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh) - A prompt theme engine for any shell.
 - [extrawurst/gitui](https://github.com/extrawurst/gitui) - Blazing 💥 fast terminal-ui for git written in rust 🦀